harry7557558/harry7557558/esc102-portfolio-handbook/docs/about-me.md

 # Overview

 While I scoped out all information regarding my mental condition and difficulties I've faced in this document, I characterize myself as a highly individualized and reflective person.
 I engage little in popular entertainment activities, but spend most of my spare time on personal programming projects and experiments.
 I frequently reflect on activites I engaged in, connecting the results and processes, trying to find out the cause of my failure and what's wrong with me.
-I pay attention to a lot of details and often believe things have meanings.
+I can notice details other people don't notice and often believe things have meanings.

-I'm extremely passionate about certain areas of STEM, mostly computer programming, with specific areas like numerical algorithms, geometry processing, and interactive visualization, which I explored in my programming activities.
+I'm extremely passionate about certain areas of STEM, mostly computer programming, with specific areas like numerical algorithms and computer graphics, which I explored in my programming activities.
 It's possibly that I do programming because I don't have access to tools other than a laptop, and I may find other passions when I get better conditions, but at least programming is what I will answer as my hobby when being asked about.
 I feel I'm sometimes too passinate that I connect everything with programming, which may not always be the most suitable way.

 Communication and teamwork is where I found myself difficult in.
 If I need to use one word to describe my situation on these, the word would be "cursed."
 I could say when I was in high school teams, there were only three outcomes: either I did everything, or other teammates did everything and I did nothing, or our team messed up.
 In university courses where we were required to work as an integrated team, the outcome is a combination of the three: we divided our tasks and work on our own, and at the end there was lots of discrepancies in our team.
 I reflected on observations of our communication and came out with lots of potential causes and fixes, but I just kept messing up, and I seem to be the person bringing curse into every team that I'm in.

 Based on my individualized background, I personally view engineering design as a fun activity where I find challenge, and I found enjoyment working on them for passion and possibly kill time, but I don't have much expectation for it to be practical or beneficial.
-I often feel the need to isolate myself from society so I can enjoy my own design activities, without bringing curse to any group who does engineering design for a "conventional" purpose.
+I sometimes feel the need to isolate myself from society so I can enjoy my own design activities, without bringing curse to any team who does engineering design for a "conventional" purpose.

 ![sunnyside-beach](img/sunnyside-beach.jpg)

 <p class="caption" markdown="1">
 Sunnyside beach.
-During the Praxis II design activity, I visited the beach 4 times (3 times independently) to collect information and test prototypes.
+During the Praxis II design activity, I visited the beach 4 times (3 times on my own) to collect information and test prototypes.
 My final design has an outstanding performance, but our showcase presentation was poorly organized, and there were lots of discrepancy among team members.
 </p>

 <br/>